DocoNut/Stats810/unix_advice/README.md

 3. Keep a file, or files, recording useful commands and installation procedures.

 4. Invest in CLI until it is quicker than GUI for you.
 From then on, enjoy the payoff!

+5. Learn IDEs as well (e.g., vscode) but not at the expense of CLI.